svermeulen/vim-subversive/README.md

 xmap <leader>s <plug>(SubversiveSubstituteOverRangeMotion)
 ```

-After adding this map, if we execute `<leader>s<motion1><motion2>`, then we should get a prompt in the status bar that says `Substitute With:`.
-After entering some text, then the text given by `motion1` should be replaced by the text we entered for each line provided by `motion2`.
+After adding this map, if we execute `<leader>s<motion1><motion2>`, then enter some text into a prompt in the status bar, then the text given by `motion1` should be replaced by the text we entered for each line provided by `motion2`.
 Alternatively, we can also select `motion1` in visual mode and then hit `<leader>s<motion2>` for the same effect.

 This can be very powerful.
 For example, you could execute `<leader>siwip` to replace all instances of the current word under the cursor that exist within the paragraph under the cursor.
 Or `<leader>sl_` to replace all instances of the character under the cursor on the current line.